 Director for Conference – Ezra Cohen

-Ezra is a first year studying Human, Social & Political Sciences at Jesus College.
+Ezra is a second year studying Human, Social & Political Sciences at Jesus College.
 His interests include UK fiscal policy, the Middle East and the constant car-crash that is US politics.
 He wrote an article titled ‘Food for Thought’ on the global food crisis for the 2014 Conference Paper.

 Outside TWS, Ezra is a stalwart of the Jesus III football team, and his mood is usually dictated by the most recent Welsh Rugby result.

 Benjamin is a third-year Law student at Gonville and Caius College.
 Outside TWS, he is active as a debater and adjudicator with the Cambridge Union.